syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Enable-and-disable-text-selection.md

 documentation: ug
 ---

-## Enable and disable text selection
+# Enable and disable text selection in UWP PDF Viewer
 The text selection feature of the PDF viewer can be disabled as shown in the following code.
 {% tabs %}
 {% highlight c# %}